dagster-io/hooli-data-eng-pipelines/README.md

 - The open PR in this repository shows how Dagster supports full integration testing with a *branch deployment*, in this case the PR is code for a second "competing" model.
 This change also highlights how you can test dependency changes.
 This cxapability is also implemented in the GitHub Action in this repo.

 *Dev Notes in the Repo Wiki*

+## Updating Python Packages

+We use a combination of `requirements.in` and `setup.py` to track necessary python pacakges.
+To bump package versions, run `make update_python_packages` and then commit the updated `requirements.txt` files.
+This allows us to control when we upgrade Dagster versions, but tries to mimimize the friction involved with doing so.